-^{}To be said together if proceeding together, antiphonally if proceeding antiphonally.
+&quot;To be said together if proceeding together, antiphonally if proceeding antiphonally.
 When more than one psalm is used, the Gloria Patri is said only once, at the end of the entire selection.

-Queen's College Liturgical Preparation Sheet Morning Prayer Iona
+Liturgical Preparation Sheet Morning Prayer Iona

-Date: Day in the Li turgical Year:
+Date: Day in the Liturgical Year:

 Theme of the Week/Day:

 Iona Service Liturgy

-Officiant: Rea der:
+Officiant: Reader:

+While the Iona Morning Prayer is laid out in A Wee Worship Book, it is important to take the time

-to consider some of the choice reader robe and process for the also process.
-While we norm Morning Prayer liturgies call tes that need to be made, the Iona service.
-However, ally only have one hymrofor 2 or 3 songs/hymns.
-Worship Book, it is important to take the time It is not required that the officiant and the er, if the choice is to robe, then one should a at Morning Prayer, most of the Iona We recommend following the alm instead of a hymn or with the Bible
+While the Iona Morning Prayer is laid out in A Wee Worship Book, it is important to take the time to consider some of the choices that need to be made.
+It is not required that the officiant and the reader robe and process for the Iona service.
+However, if the choice is to robe, then one should also process.
+While we normally only have one hymn at Morning Prayer, most of the Iona Morning Prayer liturgies call for 2 or 3 songs/hymns.
+We recommend following the recommendations of the liturgy and/or including a psalm instead of a hymn or with the Bible Reading.

-ot included here.
-The se neant to reflect a normative Iona Morning ctions in square brackets reflect some of the
+The following outline is a guide only.
+While this is meant to reflect a normative Iona Morning Prayer, there are variations not included here.
+The sections in square brackets reflect some of the variations that are possible, but not required.

-Introductory Note On a Saint's Day only .
+Introductory Note On a Saint's Day only.
 For All the Saints, p

-Opening Sentence On a Saint's Day only .
+Opening Sentence On a Saint's Day only.
 For All the Saints, p

 Introductory Response Iona, p

 Hymn/Song Book and Number Tune

 Prayer Iona, p (unless it is Form E)

-[Psalm] (ca n be before or after the Reading)
+[Psalm ] (can be before or after the Reading)

 Word of God

-[Affirmation or Conversation on Iona p]
+[Affirmation or Conversation on Iona p ]

-should inform the commare listening to the readi re choosing the conversation option that you unity at the beginning of the service so that they ng with that intention.
-Also you must have a plar g the conversation, including time limits)
+should inform the commu are listening to the reading e choosing the conversation option that you nity at the beginning of the service so that they g with that intention.
+Also you must have a plan the conversation, including time limits)

 Prayers Iona, p

 Hymn/Song Book and Number Tune

-Closing Responses,et.al.
+Closing Responses, et.al.
 Iona, p.
 55